We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Installing Handrails, Guardrails, Stairs, Walkways, and Ladders

-Handrails and guardrails are required.
+Handrails and guardrails are required to protect workers from falls.

 Potential Hazards